raviallipilli/ds-project/README.md

 ## Delete Items
 Click the Delete button next to a task to remove it from the list.

+## Header & Footer
+For code reusuabilty header and footers are added but none of the anchor tags work as they are just for visibility

 ## CSS Styling
 The application uses custom CSS to match the styling of Duality Studio.
 The styles are defined in public/css/app.css.